AlexeyMK/alexeymk.com/_posts/2012-10-12-hackathon-organizers-hacks.md

 - **Demoing mobile apps**

-Ideally, obtain a slide projector (like back in middle school) a few days before the event, set the focus (once) properly, and put up a big sign saying "don't touch this knob."
+Ideally, obtain a document projector (like back in middle school) a few days before the event, set the focus (once) properly, and put up a big sign saying "don't touch this knob."
 Explain this principle to demoers, and make it trivial to switch one of the on-screen views to the mobile projector.

 If not, I've had a suprising amount of success with taking the demo laptop and using it's webcam to show off the mobile experience.
 It's hacky, and should be prepared way beforehand, but it works.